studios-network/studios-network.github.io/VolCap/Depthkit.md

 ## Step 2: Recording with DepthKit
 1. Start Streaming:
-   - When you are confident with your setup, click on the "Start Streaming" button under the Controls section of DepthKit.
+   - When you are confident with your setup, click on the **Start Streaming** button under the Controls section of DepthKit.
    - You have the option to name your take under Recording Prefix.
    - Remember to use a visual and audible cue at the beginning of each take, such as clapping your hands, to help with the syncing process.
    <p align="center">